chadbrewbaker/CompilingOnAWSLambda/README.md

 # CompilingOnAWSLambda
 July 2018 DevOpsDSM talk

-This talk is about parallel "serverless" builds.
+This talk is about engineering parallel "serverless" builds.
 Concrete examples are Linux and C++ but feel free to ask about other build toolchains.

 Information Theory 101
 ![In this house we obey the laws of thermodynamics!](https://pbs.twimg.com/media/DOjUx5BWsAAwR9h.jpg)